 In addition to discussing the minimum requirements for attaining ENERGY STAR, this packet suggests other techniques developed within the U.S. Department of Energy's Building America program.
-These techniques can help you avoid common construction problems that occur in the mixed-humid climate.
+These techniques can help you avoid common construction problems that occur in the marine climate.
 The recommendations in this chapter are based on Building America's building science research on over 25,000 homes in 34 states encompassing every climate region in the nation.
-Building America works with
+Building America works with your bottom line delivers the value that